-- 1. This Chapter applies to any measure regarding procurement by a procuring entity of goods, services or any combination thereof that is covered by this Chapter. - 2.
-This Chapter applies to procurement:

-- (a) by any contractual means, including purchase, lease or rental, with or without an option to buy, build-operate-transfer contracts and public works concessions contracts; and - (b) for which the value, as estimated in accordance with the provisions of paragraphs 5 and 6, equals or exceeds the relevant threshold specified in Annex 9-G. - 3.
-This Chapter does not apply to: - (a) non-contractual agreements or any form of assistance provided by a Party or a government enterprise, including grants, loans, equity infusions, fiscal incentives, subsidies, guarantees, cooperative agreements and government provision of goods or services to persons or to state, regional or local governments; - (b) purchases funded by international grants, loans or other assistance, where the provision of such assistance is subject to conditions inconsistent with this Chapter; - (c) acquisition of fiscal agency or depository services, liquidation and management services for regulated financial institutions, and sale and distribution services for government debt; - (d) any good or service component of a contract to be awarded by an entity that is not listed in Annex 9; and - (e) the procurement of transportation services that form a part of, or are incidental to, a procurement covered by this Chapter.
+- 1. This Chapter applies to any measure regarding covered procurement. - 2.
+For purposes of this Chapter, covered procurement means a procurement of goods, services, or both: - (a) by any contractual means, including purchase, rental, or lease, with or without an option to buy; build-operate-transfer contracts; and public works concessions contracts; - (b) for which the value, as estimated in accordance with the provisions of paragraphs 5 and 6, as appropriate, equals or exceeds the relevant threshold specified in Annex 9; - (c) that is conducted by a procuring entity; and - (d) that is not excluded from coverage by this Agreement. - 3.
+For greater certainty relating to the procurement of digital products as defined in Article XX.5: - (a) covered procurement includes the procurement of digital products; and - (b) a Party's obligations relating to the government procurement of digital products are addressed only in this Chapter. - 4.
+This Chapter does not apply to: - (a) non-contractual agreements or any form of assistance that a Party or a government enterprise provides, including grants, loans, equity infusions, fiscal incentives, subsidies, guarantees, cooperative agreements, and government provision of goods or services to persons or to state, regional, or local governments; - (b) purchases funded by international grants, loans or other international assistance, where the provision of such assistance is subject to conditions inconsistent with this Chapter;